thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 31 December 2022
+### Daily Rundown on Sunday, 01 January 2023

-- The average temperature today is 11.15˚C;
+- The average temperature today is 9.46˚C;
-- With highs of 12.04˚C and lows of 8.88˚C.
+- With highs of 9.56˚C and lows of 6.17˚C.
-- You can expect moderate rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->